 Just like humans, cars also have a kind of DNA code known as a cars VIN number – it’s vehicle identification number.

 You must make sure that the VIN is legit, as an incorrect VIN number can be a sign of a potentially stolen car or a vehicle that’s been in a serious accident.

 Here’s all you need to know!

 What is a VIN number?

 Every single car made receives a unique VIN number (Vehicle Identification Number).
 It’s the car’s identity code, sometimes known as the chassis check number.

 A VIN contains 17 characters (digits and capital letters).
 The VIN number acts as the car’s fingerprint.

-The DVLA VIN check is free and shows the car’s features and specifications and country of the manufacturer for the vehicle.
+The DVLA VIN check is free and shows the car’s features and specifications and the country of the manufacturer for the vehicle.
 For instance.
 Cars built in the UK contain SA-SM in the VIN.

 Where to find the VIN number!